SphericalCowww/Stat_maximumGap_Yellin/README.md

-# Using Yellin's Maximum Gap Method to Estimate A Gaussian Peak in Exponential Background from scratch
+# Using Yellin's Maximum Gap Method to Estimate the Upper Counter Limit of a Gaussian Peak Buried in Exponential Background from scratch

 The code runs on python3 with additional packages: